 How to Know It’s Time to Repower Your Wind Farm

-Amid the excitement of seeing some of the largest wind and solar developments going up across the United States and the stories about America’s growing utilization of renewable energy, there’s another story – the growing trend of repowering older wind energy facilities.
+Wind is the largest source of renewable electricity generation in the US, providing 10.1% of the country’s electricity and growing, according to American Clean Power (ACP).
+Amid the excitement of seeing some of the largest wind and solar developments constructed across the United States and the stories about America’s growing utilization of renewable energy, there’s another story – the growing trend of repowering older wind energy facilities.

-Since Ulteig worked on its first large scale wind energy project in 2006, great strides have been made in wind energy technology.
+This past decade celebrated great strides in wind energy technology.
 New designs, new materials, larger blades, and improved interconnections with power grids — all add up to more power generated at a lower cost.

-Let me put it another way: A single, typical wind turbine installed in 2019 can generate enough electricity to power 900 average American homes for an entire year — a significant increase over the average wind turbine built in 2015 that could power approximately 610 homes.
+Let me put it another way: A single, typical wind turbine installed today can generate enough electricity to power 900 average American homes for an entire year — a significant increase over the average wind turbine built in 2015 that could power approximately 610 homes.

 These results are not just limited to newly built wind farms using the latest technology.